 This traditional Japanese garden has a bamboo forest where you can walk on the path and feel the spirit of Denjiro and get an idea of his thoughts.

 Opening time: 9:00-18:00

 3.Sagano Chikurin (bamboo forest)

 Sagano Chikurin – a bamboo forest that has been loved for more than 1,000 years by the Japanese people, and now it is the most popular destination in Kyoto.
-There are thousands of bamboos growing there, and you can walk on 100 meter long path, leaving you the feeling that you are in a totally different world.
+There are thousands of bamboos growing there, and you can walk on a 100-meter long path, leaving you the feeling that you are in a different world.

 You can enjoy the daytime with natural light, and also enjoy it at night when it is lit-up during December – it is called “Hana touro”.

 Access is very convenient, just 5 mins walk from Arashiyama station on Randen Arashiyama mainline.

 Opening time: 24 hours

 Bamboo forest, one of “the 100 soundscapes of Japan”